PhD in Cell & Molecular Biology

 Results: The effect on the following properties were investigated primarily on two highly similar NCS proteins, Neurocalcin Delta (NCALD) and Hippocalcin (HPCA): (1) Response to calcium was determined through two independent methods: change in tryptophan fluorescence and migration on a native polyacrylamide gel (CIMSA); (2) size exclusion chromatography, (3) Calcium binding, (4) Guanylate Cyclase stimulations and (5) sequence analysis.
 These results lead to the conclusion that specific aa locations are hyper-variable and pivotal in determining how the proteins respond.

-Viviano, Jeffrey, "Understanding the Differences Between Neuronal Calcium Sensor Proteins: A Comparison of Neurocalcin Delta and Hippocalcin" (2016).
+Viviano, Jeffrey M., "Understanding the Differences Between Neuronal Calcium Sensor Proteins: A Comparison of Neurocalcin Delta and Hippocalcin" (2016).
 Graduate School of Biomedical Sciences Theses and Dissertations.
 23.